Recovery of Integer Images from Minimal DFT Measurements: Uniqueness and Inversion Algorithms: Introduction

 Beyond the theoretical interest, these questions arise naturally in many practical settings.
 Integer-valued models readily appear in signal processing~\cite{joseph2025low,zhan2014integer}, tomography~\cite{herman2003discrete,kadu2019convex,batenburg2011dart,batenburg20093d,herman2012discrete,YAGLE2001}, and binary codes and image processing \cite{esedoglu2003blind,Zenzo1996,REN2002,machand-maillet2000}.
 In all of these applications, data are often quantized or inherently integer-valued.

-This work makes four main contributions: We establish a minimal sampling theorem for integer matrices, identifying both the number and location of DFT coefficients required for unique recovery.
+This work makes three main contributions: We establish a minimal sampling theorem for integer matrices, identifying both the number and location of DFT coefficients required for unique recovery.
 We then develop a dynamic programming algorithmic framework for efficient reconstruction of integer matrices from partial Fourier data.
-We next propose a lattice-based implementation of the algorithms to leverage approximation algorithms.
-Lastly, we analyze conditions for the lattice method to succeed, and show close agreement between the theory and numerical simulations.
+Lastly, we demonstrate the advantage of a lattice-based implementation of the algorithm through a numerical comparison with integer linear programming for the practical recovery of large images.